grscheller/scheller-linux-archive/grok/grokPython/pythagTriples/README.md

    ```
    But `1` is not even, therefore `c` always odd.

-   Thus, if `a` is odd, we need to only check for `b` even, and via versa.
+   This means that if `a` is odd, we need to only check for `b` even,
+   and via versa.

 5. I came across a faster algorithm which produces unordered results,
    ```